-Uber is a massive international corporation, which recently received a \$82.4 billion valuation in May of 2019.29 In a phone call with investors last week, Uber CEO Dara Khosrowshahi informed investors that Uber has \$10 billion in unrestricted cash that the company is simply sitting on during this crisis.30 If Uber is enjoined from classifying its drivers as independent contractors and required to provide paid sick days, any financial harm, immediate or otherwise, pales in comparison to that shouldered by its drivers, its passengers, and the general public.
-For instance, issuing a preliminary injunction even well before the current coronavirus pandemic (and before considering the defendant's motion to compel arbitration), a California Superior Court found that the "balance of harms" resulting from Instacart's similar misclassification scheme favored its "Shoppers" and the public.
+(and before considering the defendant's motion to compel arbitration), a California Superior Court found that the "balance of harms" resulting from Instacart's similar misclassification scheme favored its "Shoppers" and the public.
 See Ruling on Mot.
 For Preliminary Injunction, Maplebear, Inc., Case No. 2019-48731, at3-4 (Ex.
-3).
-Here, there is no question that any potential "harm" Uber faces in being required to comply with employment standards that predated Uber's arrival in the Commonwealth is drastically outweighed by the public health risk posed by Uber's ongoing refusal to properly classify and provide paid sick time to its drivers.
+3), discussed supra p.
+11. Here, there is no question that any potential "harm" Lyft faces in being required to comply with employment standards that predated Lyft's arrival in the Commonwealth is drastically outweighed by the public health risk posed by Lyft's ongoing refusal to properly classify and provide paid sick time to its drivers.

-Given the substantial likelihood of success Plaintiff has on the merits of his underlying misclassification claim (and thus on their paid sick leave claims), Uber is almost certainly legally required to comply with Massachusetts's state-mandated paid sick time law and therefore cannot point to costs due to reclassification as a harm that should be weighed in the preliminary injunction analysis.
+Given the substantial likelihood of success Plaintiffs have on the merits of their underlying misclassification claim (and thus on their paid sick leave claims), Lyft is almost certainly legally required to comply with Massachusetts's state-mandated paid sick time law and therefore cannot point to costs due to reclassification as a harm that should be weighed in the preliminary injunction analysis.
 See Id., at 4 (Ex.
 3) (discounting any costs to Instacart in the preliminary injunction analysis, as the company had two years to come into compliance with the law and cannot now "claim surprise").